WenChentao/3DeeCellTracker/README.md

 To install 3DeeCellTracker, please follow the instructions below:

 ### Prerequisites
 - A computer with an NVIDIA GPU that supports CUDA.
+We have tested all examples in a Nvidia Geforce GPU 3090.
 - [Anaconda](https://www.anaconda.com/products/individual) or [Miniconda](https://conda.io/miniconda.html) installed.

 ### Steps